Xiaoyancg/CS307team12/log/Larry'sCHANGELOG.md

 - //Core::Game *game in Game.h
 - Game::Game(json) for VM
 - searchGdata() in VMTool
+- timer.h, a header-only general timer class in core
 ### Fixed
 - typo
 - multiple warnings besides the type conversion and void *